Last updated on March 25, 2021, to add clarifications.

 Trends in Dive Travel

-A local dive professional can’t be knowledgeable about every dive destinations in the world.
-In that sense, the internet is providing more value to the scuba diver.
+A local dive professional can’t be knowledgeable about every dive destination in the world.
+In that sense, the internet is providing more value to scuba divers.
 And ‘providing value’ is vital for a business to be sustainable.

 The next dive industry segment to bypass the local dive shop (in ‘origin’ locations) is scuba diving training.

 Trends in Scuba Diving Training